Chinese elite push for release of jailed Nobel laureate

 In a rare move, Chen Ziming, who was sentenced to 13 years in prison as one of two "black hands" behind the 1989 protests, was allowed to go to the United States in January for medical treatment and to receive a human rights award.

-The 1989 protests had initially been labeled "counter-revolutionary", or subversive, but have since been watered down to a "political disturbance".
+The 1989 protests had initially been labelled "counter-revolutionary", or subversive, but have since been watered down to a "political disturbance".

 (Additional reporting by Ben Blanchard, Maxim Duncan and Sui-Lee Wee; Editing by Nick Macfie)